 First step: Disassemble

-The first mistake most people make is not taking the games apart.
+The first mistake most people make is not taking the cartridges apart.
 You can clean them much more thoroughly, and quickly, if you take the cartridge apart.
 To do this, you need a special game security bit.
 Get a set, which has two bits in it.
 The N64 cartridges use the smaller one.
 Open the case, then remove the shielding inside to expose the circuit board.

 At this point, you can thoroughly clean a game in a few minutes.
 Without disassembly, it takes half an hour and you probably still won’t get the game very clean.